Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

 where $\gamma, \eta, \rho \in \mathbbm{R}$ and $\bar\gamma, \bar\chi \in i \mathbbm{R}$.
 For this particular real form there is an essential difference with respect to the contractions of $\mathfrak{o}(4;\mathbbm{C})$ $r$-matrices along the fourth axis discussed in Sec.~\ref{sec:2.0}.
 Namely, both $r_{III}$ and $r_V$ from (\ref{eq:36.03}) have only one contraction limit

 As one can notice, we obtain no $r$-matrices that depend on the ${\cal J}_i$ generators.
-Furthermore, if we perform the contraction along the second axis, using the anti-Hermitian basis (\ref{eq:33.04e}), it leads to identical contraction limits as (\ref{eq:36.04}) (up to some irrelevant sign changes), i.e.
+Furthermore, if we perform the contraction along the second axis, using the anti-Hermitian basis (\ref{eq:33.04e}) introduced for (\ref{eq:36.02}), it leads to identical contraction limits as (\ref{eq:36.04}) (up to some irrelevant sign changes).
+The situation is the same for contractions along the third or first axis.